-place wagers in person or online using one of the state’s many regulated and legal approved gambling providers which include:
+Today bettors can place wagers in person or online using one of the state’s many regulated and legal approved gambling providers which include:

 - The Indiana Gaming Commission (IGC) oversees all gambling activities in the state.